edebonis/planificaciones-para-armar/modules/referencias/_posts/2000-01-02-github-cheatsheet.markdown

 ---
-title: GitHub Cheatsheet
+title: Machete para GitHub
 ---

-# Github cheatsheet
+# Machete para Github

 This cheatsheet explains how to do various things in GitHub.
 If you're looking for explanations of what some of the terms we use mean, have a look at the [GitHub Glossary](https://help.github.com/articles/github-glossary)

 ## How to fork a repository
 To fork a repository, go to the repository you would like to fork.
 Ex. "https://github.com/yourusername/repositoryname/"